JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Strategy_Practice_for_In_depth_Study_Groups.md

 For instance, the following paragraph explains the survival technique, but the complexity of the terminology makes the paragraph somewhat difficult to understand.

 > In the inner experience of man, mind is joined to matter.
 Such material-linked minds cannot survive mortal death.
 The technique of survival is embraced in those adjustments of the human will and those transformations in the mortal mind whereby such a God-conscious intellect gradually becomes spirit taught and eventually spirit led.
 This evolution of the human mind from matter association to spirit union results in the transmutation of the potentially spirit phases of the mortal mind into the morontia realities of the immortal soul.
-Mortal mind subservient to matter is destined to become increasingly material and consequently to suffer eventual personality extinction; mind yielded to spirit is destined to become increasingly spiritual and ultimately to achieve oneness with the surviving and guiding divine spirit and in this way to attain survival and eternity of personality existence.
-[UB 1:3.7](/en/The_Urantia_Book/1#p3_7)
+Mortal mind subservient to matter is destined to become increasingly material and consequently to suffer eventual personality extinction; mind yielded to spirit is destined to become increasingly spiritual and ultimately to achieve oneness with the surviving and guiding divine spirit and in this way to attain survival and eternity of personality existence. <a id="s256_899"></a>[UB 1:3.7](/en/The_Urantia_Book/1#p3_7)

 After the above paragraph has been read, the leader-facilitator might facilitate understanding of the paragraph by cross-referencing as follows:

 “Those adjustments of the human will” refers to the innate capacity of choice of the personality’s free-will between the relative right and wrong.
-By reading  [UB 16:6.4](/en/The_Urantia_Book/16#p6_4), one finds additional explanation of the mechanism of the Cosmic Mind in personality.
-Also, by reading  [UB 16:8.7](/en/The_Urantia_Book/16#p8_7), one finds the different situations in which the free will of the personality is involved:
+By reading  <a id="s260_159"></a>[UB 16:6.4](/en/The_Urantia_Book/16#p6_4), one finds additional explanation of the mechanism of the Cosmic Mind in personality.
+Also, by reading  <a id="s260_305"></a>[UB 16:8.7](/en/The_Urantia_Book/16#p8_7), one finds the different situations in which the free will of the personality is involved:

 “Those transformations in the mortal mind” refers to the acceptance of the mortal mind to cooperate with the Thought Adjuster through repetitive choice of right versus wrong, the altruistic urge versus the egoistic inclination.
-In Paper 110, section 3 [UB 110:3](/en/The_Urantia_Book/110#p3), a Solitary Messenger explains how to improve cooperation with the Thought Adjuster and in 111:1 [UB 111:1](/en/The_Urantia_Book/111#p1).
+In Paper 110, section 3 <a id="s262_252"></a>[UB 110:3](/en/The_Urantia_Book/110#p3), a Solitary Messenger explains how to improve cooperation with the Thought Adjuster and in 111:1 <a id="s262_389"></a>[UB 111:1](/en/The_Urantia_Book/111#p1).
 It dissects the mental framework in which personality choices are made.

-“The transmutation of the potentially spirit phases of the mortal mind into the morontia realities of the immortal soul” refers to the mechanism used by the Thought Adjuster to transfer the spiritual content of human thoughts to the morontia soul.
-[UB 1:3.7](/en/The_Urantia_Book/1#p3_7) [UB 108:6.5](/en/The_Urantia_Book/108#p6_5)
+“The transmutation of the potentially spirit phases of the mortal mind into the morontia realities of the immortal soul” refers to the mechanism used by the Thought Adjuster to transfer the spiritual content of human thoughts to the morontia soul. <a id="s264_248"></a>[UB 1:3.7](/en/The_Urantia_Book/1#p3_7) <a id="s264_288"></a>[UB 108:6.5](/en/The_Urantia_Book/108#p6_5)

 ## Preparing for a Study Group